Compassionate Care Progressive Medicine in a Family Practice Atmosphere

 CCVC NEWS AND EVENTS

-GET $15 OFF OF ROUTINE BLOOD WORK WHEN YOU BUY A YEAR SUPPLY OF HEARTWORM PREVENTION THROUGHOUT 2012
+GET $10 OFF OF YOUR HEARTWORM TEST WHEN YOU BUY A YEAR SUPPLY OF HEARTWORM PREVENTION THROUGHOUT 2014

 Heartworm disease in companion dogs is on the rise.
 There are more fox and coyote in the area that are acting as resevoirs for the disease.
 Mosquitos will feed on an infected fox, pick up the baby heartworms, and then transmit the infection to your dog when they make a meal out of your pup.
 Over the last three years, we have also had early, rainy springs, and wet summers, so our mosquito population is on the rise.
 Even dogs that spend most of their time indoors are at risk if mosquitos find their way into your home or back yard.